anwala/teaching-network-analysis/spring-2024/homework/hw3/README.md

 ### Q4 (1 point)

-The damping factor (*d*) in PageRank controls how of often (probability) that the random surfer follows one of the outlinks of the current page (node) vs. going to an arbitrary page (node) on the network.
+The damping factor (*d*) in PageRank controls how of often (probability) the random surfer follows one of the outlinks of the current page (node) vs. going to a random page (node) on the network.
 (a) What does *d* = 0 mean?
 What would happen to the PageRank values in that case?
 Why?
 (b) What does *d* = 1 mean?
 Can you explain a possible problem with using that value?